 Typical course content

 The MSc Advanced Clinical Practice (Advanced Neonatal Nurse Practitioner and Advanced Neonatal Practitioner) modules are listed below.
-To see a full list of individual modules, please follow the link below.
+For more information visit a full list of individual modules.

 Neonatal students should seek advice from their pathway lead regarding how they can achieve the non medical prescribing qualification if desired at an additional cost.
-This will require registration for HLTH6108 Independent and Supplementary Prescribing: Prescribing in Practice which will draw upon learning and assessment undertaken in HLTH6120 Pharmacology and Applied Clinical Science for Prescribing and Advanced Medicines Management.
+This will require registration for HLTH6138 Independent and Supplementary Prescribing: Prescribing in Practice (Neonatal) which will draw upon learning and assessment undertaken in HLTH6137 Pharmacology and Applied Clinical Sciences (Neonatal) and HLTH6109 Advanced Neonatal Studies.

 HLTH6107 Research Methods for Evidence Based Practice